trackIT-Systems/sonari/back/docs/user_guide/annotation_projects.md

 ### Keyboard Shortcuts

-To enhance the speed of the annotation process, Whombat provides a set of convenient keyboard shortcuts for common actions.
+To enhance the speed of the annotation process, Sonari provides a set of convenient keyboard shortcuts for common actions.
 Refer to the table below for an overview of these shortcuts: